KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 used throughout the query to reference the node.
 Finally, everything within curly braces are simply properties on the form `key: value`.
-Neo4j has an excellent visualisation tool built-in, and the visualisation of this particular database can be found in Fig. @fig:neo4j-visualisation.
+Neo4j has an excellent visualisation tool built-in, and the visualisation of this particular database can be found in [Fig. @fig:neo4j-visualisation].

 The definition of a relationship is similarly straightforward, and generally looks like `CREATE (<NODE>)-[<EDGE_DEFINITION>]->[<NODE>]`.
 The